When using Result objects with we might run into some problems. The solves them by making Jackson treat results as if they were ordinary objects.

-Jackson is a Java library for JSON parsing and generation.
+is a Java library for parsing and generation.
 It is widely used for converting Java objects to JSON and vice versa, making it essential for handling data in web services and RESTful APIs.

 How to Use this Add-On